 Your dissertation allows you to focus on and to gain in-depth knowledge of an area that interests you, with close supervision by a specialist member of staff within our School.
 If you are taking a Graduate Diploma, you will not need to do the dissertation.

 Methods of assessment

-Within our School of Philosophy and Art History, assessment for our courses is normally on the basis of coursework and your supervised dissertation.
+Within our School of Philosophy and Art History, assessment for our courses is normally on the basis of coursework and your supervised final project.

 Seminars and conferences